Jenkins may be installed on either Windows or Unix platforms, but we will focus on Windows installation only.

 - You need at least 1 GB of space in your hard drive for Jenkins.

-- Since Jenkins runs on Java, you need either Java Development Kit (JDK) or Java Runtime Environment (JRE).
+- Since Jenkins runs on Java, you need either latest version of Java Development Kit (JDK) or Java Runtime Environment (JRE).

 Jenkins releases two types of versions based on the organization needs.